Smoke control areas

 Under the Clean Air Act, local authorities may declare the whole or part of the borough to be a smoke control area.

 It's an offence to emit smoke from a chimney of a building, from a furnace or from any fixed boiler if located in a designated smoke control area.

-- The only settlements of more than two dwellings that are excluded are at Red Lumb and Lanehead in Rochdale.
-The only other areas that aren't covered are the open moor lands around Littleborough and Milnrow.
+The only settlements of more than 2 dwellings that are excluded are at Red Lumb and Lanehead in Rochdale.
+The only other areas that aren't covered are the open moorlands around Littleborough and Milnrow.

-- They require that either an authorised smokeless fuel is burnt or an exempt appliance is used.
-Exempt appliances are
+The law requires that either an authorised smokeless fuel is burnt or an exempt appliance is used.

-capable of burning an unauthorised or inherently smoky solid fuel without emitting smoke.
+- Exempt appliances are capable of burning unauthorised or inherently smoky solid fuel without emitting smoke.

 - From 1 May 2021, you can only burn logs if they're 'Ready to Burn'.
 Look out for the Ready to Burn logo on the logs you buy.
 More information about the Ready to Burn law.

 - It's an offence to emit smoke from a fireplace in a smoke control area if the smoke is caused by burning non-authorised fuel in a non-exempt fireplace.